Kitware/CMake/Help/command/file.rst

 regular expressions, but much simpler.
 If ``RELATIVE`` flag is specified, the results will be returned as relative paths to the given path.
 The results will be ordered lexicographically.

+If the ``CONFIGURE_DEPENDS`` flag is specified, CMake will add logic to the main build system check target to rerun the flagged ``GLOB`` commands at build time.
+If any of the outputs change, CMake will regenerate the build system.

 By default ``GLOB`` lists directories - directories are omitted in result if ``LIST_DIRECTORIES`` is set to false.